 How can I share my MEG data?

-Sharing data along with published results is a vital step towards better reproducibility of MEG research and supports the ongoing development and validation of new analysis methods.
+Sharing data along with published results is a vital step towards better reproducibility of MEG/EEG research; furthermore, it supports the ongoing development and validation of new analysis methods such as those implemented in FieldTrip.

-Funding agencies and journals are requiring more and more that data is being shared.
+Funding agencies and journals are more frequently requiring that data is being shared along with publications.

 Where can I share my data?

 You may have an institutional data repository or a national data repository.
-Alternatively, you can consider using Zenodo, Harvard DataVerse, or OpenFMRI, which all accept submissions that suit the requirements of raw and minimally processed MEG data.
+Alternatively, you can consider using a generic data repository such as Zenodo, Harvard DataVerse, or OpenFMRI, which all accept raw and minimally processed MEG or EEG data.

 How can others cite my data?

 Most data repositories will create a persistent identifier linked to your dataset, such as a DOI or Handle.
-The dataset can be cited using the title, list of authors and the persistent handle.
+The dataset can be cited using the title, list of authors and this persistent identifier.

 Even better than only sharing the data is to write a accompanying publication that describes the dataset in detail and upload the data with the publication.
 There are dedicated peer-reviewed journals for data publications, among others Scientific Data (Nature), GigaScience.
 See here and here for some lists of data journals.